sahilt20/fresh_resume/content/jobs/Gartner/index.md

 url: 'https://www.gartner.com/'
 ---

-- Serverless Data Pipeline Development: Engineered data pipelines leveraging AWS serverless architecture, including Lambda, SNS, SQS, AWS Glue, and Airflow, with infrastructure provisioning managed by Terraform.
-- Python OOD Practices: Implemented Python object-oriented design principles for enhancing code quality, logging, security reviews, monitoring, and optimizing code performance.
-- Code Review Expertise: Conducted extensive code reviews using Bitbucket pull requests, improving overall code quality and leading peer review meetings to foster collaboration and knowledge sharing.
-- Cross-Functional Collaboration: Collaborated closely with Product Management and User Experience teams to define product requirements, establish project schedules, manage scope, and make informed project-related decisions.
+- Engineered AWS infrastructure with Terraform because Infrastructure-as-Code beats Infrastructure-as-Screenshots every time.
+Automated environment provisioning so developers stop asking "can I have a server?" and start deploying.
+Turns out "serverless" still needs someone who knows what servers do
+- Built serverless data pipelines using AWS Lambda, SNS, SQS, AWS Glue, and Airflow that process data while I sleep.
+Orchestrated workflows that actually flow instead of becoming data traffic jams in random S3 buckets.
+Event-driven architecture: because polling is so 2010
+- Implemented Python OOP patterns and design principles to write code that doesn't make future-me cry.
+Six months from now, "clever code" shouldn't require a PhD to understand—maintainability over cleverness, always
+- Conducted code reviews on Bitbucket with the diplomatic precision of a UN negotiator.
+Established coding standards while diplomatically avoiding "what were you thinking?"
+Everyone's code improved, nobody quit
+- Collaborated with Product and UX teams to translate "make it faster" into actual technical solutions.
+Mastered the art of saying "technically possible, but..." in ways that don't crush product dreams while staying realistic